 Make sure that you only seek advice and borrow money from Equity Release Council members.

-The Standards Board4 exists as part of the Equity Release Council to ensure that all products conform to best industry practices and are safe and reliable for borrowers.
+The Standards Board exists as part of the Equity Release Council to ensure that all products conform to best industry practices and are safe and reliable for borrowers.9

-You can avoid becoming a victim of equity release horror stories by discussing your options with a qualified adviser and only borrowing what you need.
+To avoid equity release horror stories, discuss your options with a qualified equity release advisor and never borrow more than you need.

 Let's explore these points in more detail.

 Contact an advisor who is a member of the Equity Release Council.

 You can find out whether your advisor's accredited by consulting the ERC's register.